miohtama/webkivy/README.rst

 Introduction
 ============

-Webkivy is a tool to execution Python scripts on a mobile device over web.
+Webkivy is a tool to execution `Python <https://python.org>`_ scripts on a mobile device over web.
 It is intended for quick prototyping, sharing your Python scripts with friends and learning Python development.

 Live edit of source code is supported.
 You do not need to copy new application files to your phone by hand - it's enough to hit *Run* button again and again.
 This web like development model makes the prototyping life cycle fast.
 Furthermore no any development tools need to be installed lowering the barrier of entry for mobile application development.

 The project is based on `Kivy <https://kivy.org/#home>`_ mobile application development framework.
+Using Python makes fast dynamic compiling and execution possible, something that's `difficult with statically typed Java toolchain <http://stackoverflow.com/q/17538537/315168>`_.

 .. image:: screenshots/main.png